tuffyestates/web-client/README.md

 So that other developers may track what work you are doing on implementing a change, you may create a pull request prefixed with `WIP: ` before you are ready to merge back into the `develop` branch.

-You may create a pull request at: https://github.com/tuffyestates/web-client/compare
+You may create a pull request at: https://github.com/tuffyestates/web-client/compare.

+For example I may name my pull request `WIP: Add ability to login with email`.
+From then on all changes will be recorded in this pull request.
+Other aspects of the pull request such as comments, requests for changes, and reviewers will be listed in this pull request.

+Once you are ready to merge these changes into the `develop` branch you may edit the pull request's title to remove the `WIP: ` prefix.